 The most largest offering by the DEC is their unique "Open House" where experts will be manning booths answering questions on at least 7 different aspects of the Bureau of Fisheries all at the same time in the same room for four hours on Saturday from 10 a.m. to 2 p.m.
 Included in this will be stations focusing on Lake Ontario Open Lake and Lake Ontario Tributaries; Lake Erie (with Lake Erie Unit Leader Dr. Jason Robinson and Sr. Aquatic Biologist James Markham) Open Lake and Tributaries; Niagara River; Great Lakes Fish Production and Stocking; Finger Lakes; Inland Streams; DEC Law Enforcement; and Angling Opportunities for Women.
 This is a great way meet, ask your questions and have a discussion with the DEC decision makers including Steve Hurst, DEC's Chief of the Bureau of Fisheries, Chris Legard, the Lake Ontario Unit Leader and Jason Robinson, the Lake Erie Unit Leader.
 This event is open and free to all attendees at the show, no tickets are required, come when you want, ask your questions, voice your concerns and leave when you want.
 The DEC wants to hear from the Fishing Community, both the good and the bad, so that they can continue to provide a high quality Fishery in NYS.

 Each winter and spring, DEC conducts State of the Lake meetings to initiate public outreach and give updates on what's happening with a particular body of water - Lake Ontario, Lake Erie, Salmon River, Finger Lakes.
 They are often at a time when many anglers cannot attend.
-These will be presented also at the Expo will be a perfect opportunity for anglers to see what's happening with the bodies of water you fish and ask questions to better understand the dynamics for a particular lake, river or inland stream.
+To help bridge that gap the DEC will be participating in the Salmon School, Walleye School and Fly Fishing Socials, along with offering presentations on the Lake Ontario Stocking Strategy and Lake Erie Perch Management.

-The Show will also be partnering with the DEC to put on the Super Kids Fishing Clinic and the Beginner Women's Fishing School.
+The Show will also be partnering with the DEC to put on the Super Kids Fishing Clinic which is so important for the future.

 In addition, DEC will continue to operate its popular booth in the main exhibit hall throughout the duration of the Expo.
 We are proud to be partnering with DEC to continue to enhance the quality of the Fisheries available in NYS both now and in the future.
 Be sure to take advantage of these innovative educational opportunities.